cicsdev/cics-java-jcics-samples/README.md

 * EDUPGM.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the EDUPGM COBOL sample.
 The generated class JZOSCommareaWrapperclass is used in the Link example 2 to map the fields in the COMMAREA used by the COBOL program EDUPGM.
 * TdqRecord.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the TDQExample3.
 * TsqRecord.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the TSQExample3.
+* vsam.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in all the VSAM samples.

 ## Pre-reqs